 This is the reaction Paul hopes hits us.
 In Christ, we also have a high calling.
 President, or prime minister, or premier - pale in comparison to being a Christian.
 In light of our calling, we too "must be good."

 And the first observation Paul makes about our high calling is that it requires a lowly walk.
-In verse 2, Paul says we should walk "with all lowliness" or humility.
+In verse 2 Paul says, we should walk 4:2 "with all lowliness" or humility.

-Doug Barfield was a former football coach for the Auburn Tigers.
-He kept a plaque on his desk which read, "There are no limits to how much can be accomplished if no one cares who gets the credit."
+Harry Truman once said, "There are no limits to how much can be accomplished if no one cares who gets the credit."
+That's true in church.

-The same is true at church.
 Let's walk in humility.

-And also "gentleness."
-When you look around at the people here today, imagine them with stickers stuck all over their bodies that read, "fragile, handle with care."
+And also 4:2 "gentleness."
+When you look around at the people here today imagine them with stickers stuck all over their bodies that read, "fragile, handle with care."
 We need to be sensitive, tender with one another.

-Let's also walk "with longsuffering..." or patience.

-Here's another way to walk, "bearing with one another in love."
-We need to put up with each other's quirks and idiosyncrasies, and we all have them, don't we?
-Be honest!
-It's been said, "Christian discipleship is teaching the intolerant to tolerate the intolerable."
+Let's also walk 4:2 "with longsuffering..." or patience.
+4:2 "Bearing with one another in love."
+We should put up with each other's quirkiness and idiosyncrasies, for we all have them, don't we?
+"Christian discipleship is teaching the intolerant to tolerate the intolerable."